Law Career Guide: Salary and Degree Info

 Business or Corporate Law

 Corporate Law deals with the formation, operation, administration, dissolution, and all other legal aspects of businesses and corporations.
-This branch of law is closely linked to commercial and contract law that governs the inception of corporations.
+This branch of law is closely linked to commercial and contract law, which governs the inception of corporations.

 Civil Rights Law